stefanDeveloper/heiDGAF/docs/pipeline.rst

 Overview
 --------

-The `Inspector` stage is responsible to run time-series based anomaly detection on prefiltered batches.
-This stage is essentiell to reduce the load on the `Detection` stage.
-Otherwise, resource complexity increases disproportionately.
+The **Inspection** stage performs time-series-based anomaly detection on prefiltered DNS request batches.
+Its primary purpose is to reduce the load on the `Detection` stage by filtering out non-suspicious traffic early.

+This stage uses StreamAD models—supporting univariate, multivariate, and ensemble techniques—to detect unusual patterns in request volume and packet sizes.

 Main Class
 ----------

 .. py:currentmodule:: src.inspector.inspector
 .. autoclass:: Inspector

-The :class:`Inspector` is the primary class to run StreamAD models for time-series based anomaly detection, such as the Z-Score outlier detection.
-In addition, it features fine-tuning settings for models and anomaly thresholds.
+   :members:
+   :undoc-members:
+   :show-inheritance:

+The :class:`Inspector` class is responsible for:

+- Loading batches from Kafka
+- Extracting time-series features (e.g., frequency and packet size)
+- Applying anomaly detection models
+- Forwarding suspicious batches to the detector stage

 Usage
 -----